ehsuun/3DScanDataset/README.md

 # 3D Scan Dataset
 Collection of 3D scans with textured mesh, camera parameters, raw RGB and depth gathered using [**3D Scanner App**](https://www.3dscannerapp.com/)

+## Download

+You can download the entire dataset from <a href="https://drive.google.com/drive/folders/1rRj1ngwwgzlQz2OzhlsorodbgjHnZWvA?usp=sharing">here</a>.

+Individual scenes can be viewed and downloaded from the table below.

 ## Scenes

 <table>